 Every Tuesday and Thursday, we will have an in-class discussion on current events going on in the world around us and how it relates to our curriculum.
 Your task between those times will be to search national and international media outlets to find events of regions and global importance, complete a formal write-up of the article, and be prepared to present and discuss your article(s) with your peers in class among other requirements as well as "end of the week" Current Events quizzes.

-Requirements / Rubric (12th Grade Gov & Econ)
+Project Requirements (11th Grade Gov & Econ)

-(Stories of Political and Economic interest, both national & international)
+(Stories of political and economic interest, both national & international)

 Current Event Log Final Analysis ProjectIn December of 2012, former history major and environmentalist Thomas Ketchell was looking for a new way to engage people in the link between current events and history.
 Whilst living in Beijing, he experienced the dreadful quality of the air on a daily basis and wanting to alert people back home what it was like to breathe in this dirty air.
 He decided, with the help of a colleague Steven Chiu, to re-enact on social media the 1952 Great Smog of London.
 The success of this re-enactment led to worldwide coverage, encouraging both Steven and Thomas to co-found HSTRY, an interactive, digital-learning site which allows students to create story-lines of historical events for both elementary and secondary schools across the globe.
 In 2016, HSTRY became the new and improved site of Sutori - same experience, but with upgraded features fro teachers and students.